 Gross Site area (hectares) 0.42 Ha Current use Agricultural barn and agriculture Proposed use Housing SHELAA conclusions The site is available and promoted for development by the land owner, but to date has had no interest from developers.
 The site is located outside of the settlement boundary of the TVBC Revised Local Plan DPD.
 The closest settlement is the village of Horsebridge which is identified as Countryside in the Local Plan Settlement Hierarchy.
-Development away from the defined settlements is unlikely to meet all the elements of sustainable development considering access to a range of facilities Neighbourhood Plan conclusions The site is located outside of any settlement boundary in the small village of Horsebridge and comprises greenfield land with one barn.
+Development away from the defined settlements is unlikely to meet all the elements of sustainable development considering access to a range of facilities Site assessment The site is located outside of any settlement boundary in the small village of Horsebridge and comprises greenfield land with one barn.
 The SHELAA assessment notes that development away from the defined settlement is unlikely to meet all the elements of sustainable development considering access to a range of facilities.
 The site is distant from services in all categories, and there is no pedestrian access.
 The site has both high landscape sensitivity and high visual sensitivity.
-The site is within 200 metres of the SSSI and consultation would be required with Natural England.
+The site is within 200 metres of the SSSI and consultation could be required with Natural England.
 Local Plan Policy E5 places the highest importance on protecting these habitats from the impacts of development.

-Development could likely impact on the SSSI and the River Test's water quality given its very close proximity.
+The site is within a Groundwater Source Protection Zone: Zone 1 - Inner Protection Zone and potential polluting impacts on groundwater may need to be investigated as part of a planning application before development was approved.
 The NP policies propose a strategic gap between King's Somborne and Horsebridge, however, this does not impact on the site as it is located in Horsebridge itself.
 The single barn on the site could potentially come forward as permitted development involving a change of use from agricultural barns and/or offices to residential.
 This may require prior approval from TVBC and consultation with Natural England.
-The site is potentially suitable for allocation for conversion of the farm building to residential uses, subject to consultation with TVBC.
-Rating (Red/Amber/Green) Capacity of site for development 10 dwellings (SHELAA).
-This figure is not considered to be realistic as development should be limited to conversion of agricultural buildings only.
+The site is potentially suitable for allocation for conversion of I Rating (Red/Amber/Green) Capacity of site for development It is not possible to estimate the number of dwellings possible from converting the buildings on the site.
+Landowner estimate is 1 dwelling.

-Site reference and name: Site 54 - Land between Romsey Road and Horsebridge Road,

-Horsebridge, Hampshire, SO20 6PY
+Site reference and name: Site 54 - Land between Romsey Road and Horsebridge Road, Horsebridge, Hampshire, SO20 6PY